Pelagicore/software-factory-blueprint/docs/articles/sde/introduction_to_sde.rst

 .. _`VirtualBox`: https://www.virtualbox.org/wiki/Linux_Downloads

-To start the SDE VM, check out the repository, put the SDK into it's root directory and from that directory (the same directory as the Vagrantfile is located in) run:
+To start the SDE VM, check out the `repository <https://github.com/Pelagicore/pelux-sde>`_, put the SDK into its root directory and from that directory (the same directory as the Vagrantfile is located in) run:

 .. code-block:: bash

     SDK_FILE_NAME=<SDK installer> vagrant up

+The username and password for the SDE VM is ``vagrant``.

 If this is the first time the SDE is started then the machine has to be provisioned as well.
 Meaning downloading the Ubuntu base and installing